f14-bertolotti/shacpp/rebuttal.md

 > Not convincing evaluation

 We choose VMAS because it offers differentiable and single/multi-agent environments.
 Further, these environments are able to scale in complexity by increasing the number of agents.
 Ultimately, we believe VMAS to be a good testbed to assess the scaling performance of RL algorithm in general.
+We will add a discussion of the choice of the environments in the paper, comparing them to other environments that could be used for evaluation (e.g., PettingZoo, StarCraft II, etc.).

 > results do not seem significant enough to make a deep statement about SHAC/SHAC++ in multi-agent settings.